 Children Just Like Me introduces you and your kids to different children from around the world and provides a little information about what their lives are like, including their family, what they like to eat, religions, and what they do in school.
 These are scheduled in such a way that you read about a continent or region as well as a one-page write-up about a child living in that region one day, and then that’s followed by one or two more two-page readings from two more children in that region.
 The book does include maps, but on the days that you read the continent/region overview, I’d highly recommend pulling out a globe and a world map so you can show your student the particular area you’re reading about that day.
 I tried to be diverse and asked for my son’s favorites when choosing these, but feel free to substitute as you see fit!

 I chose The Irish Twins because my side of the family is Irish, so I wanted to expose our kids to some of our heritage.
-However, Lucy Fitch Perkins wrote quite a few of these books covering other countries and nationalities as well (free on Kindle and also a few on gutenberg.org), so you can easily switch out however you see fit.
+However, Lucy Fitch Perkins wrote quite a few of these books covering other countries and nationalities as well (free on Kindle and also a few on gutenberg.org – check to make sure they’re age appropriate), so you can easily switch out however you see fit.
 This is another book that you may want to read in advance.
 In particular, chapter three (The Tale of the Leprechaun), the poor Leprechaun has his life threatened, and chapter seven (The Bog), in which they tell the story of Deirdre and the sons of Usnach, has a little (very non-descriptive) violence.

 The original curriculum had Old Mother West Wind which was replaced by Among the Night People simply because I think the Pierson books give a better look at actual nature, while the Burgess books (which are used heavily in the AO curriculum and are mostly free on Kindle) are more about the stories.
 My son loves both series, though, so either one will do and you could easily add any one of the Burgess books (or more of the Pierson books – also free on Kindle) outside of the curriculum if you’re wanting to read more.